GOODS & SERVICES ON SALTSPRING & GALIANO ISLANDS B.C.

 There's now a transit system, well run by the lady who started a private bus between ferry terminals and Ganges (the Faerie Express or such).
 Schedules should be on http://www.bctransit.com.
 They emphasize Fulford-Ganges, plus a loop around Ganges, and (I am told) now run to Long Harbour to support at least some ferry times.

 There is an auto parts store.
 If you walk in the front door you may have to yell to get served as they have that horrid practice of answering the phone instead of serving those in front of them - but service is much better now.
-Worthwhile, claim able to get parts from off-island fairly quickly.
+Worthwhile, claim ability to get parts from off-island fairly quickly as they are part of the J&B Auto Parts Group in the Victoria area.

 FOOTNOTES